Shared World Does Not Equal Fan Fiction

 Look for media properties that you like and find out if there is any fiction being published for it.
 Then find the publishers.
 Check their websites for their submission guidelines.
 Even if closed, check back in a few months, as various properties open and close.
 Conventions and writer groups can be a good source of open calls.
 That happened for me with Wizards of the Coast and the Forgotten Realms.
 I broke in when they were doing open calls and announced that at a Seattle convention.
 I received my contract with Aconyte and Arkham Horror answering an open call for writers, which a writer friend alerted me to.

-While some publishers and properties require you to have an agent, many of these properties are open to writers working on their own.
+While some publishers and properties require you to have an agent, smaller properties are still open to writers working on their own.
 I negotiate all my contracts and haven't worked through an agent (yet).
+However, if your goal is to work on a major property, such as writing a Star Wars novel, look to see what agents are making sales in that area and aim your pitches toward them.
+Resources like Publishers Marketplace can tell you a lot about who is selling where.

 One source of leads for many people is the gaming convention GenCon.
 It takes place every August.
 They run a very big writers workshop for writers of shared worlds and game developers.